ARTICLE I MEMBERSHIP

 SECTION 1.
 INTEREST OR DIVIDENDS ON CAPITAL PROHIBITED.
 The Cooperative shall at all times be operated on a cooperative, non-profit basis for the mutual benefit of its patrons.
 No interest or dividends shall be paid or payable by the Cooperative on any cap- ital furnished by its patrons.
 Wherever the word patron is used herein shall mean member and non-member.

 SECTION 2.
 PATRONAGE CAPITAL IN CONNEC- TION WITH FURNISHING ELECTRIC ENERGY.
 In the furnishing of electric energy, the Cooperative’s operation is being conducted so that all patrons will through their patronage, furnish capital for the Cooperative.
-In order to induce patronage and to assure that the Cooperative will operate on a non-profit basis the Cooperative is obligated to account on a patronage basis to all of its patrons for all amounts received and receivable in excess of operating costs and expenses, and other expenses properly chargeable against the fur nishing of electric energy.
+In order to induce patronage and to assure that the Cooperative will operate on a non-profit basis the Cooperative is obligated to account on a patronage basis to all of its patrons and to declare a patronage dividend in an amount equal to the Cooperative's Federal taxable income with respect to the furnishing of electric energy with or for its patrons.
 All such amounts in excess of operating costs and expenses, at the moment of receipt by the Cooperative, are received with the under- standing that they are furnished by the patrons as capital.
 The Cooperative is obligated to pay by credit to a capital credit account for each patron, all such amounts in excess of operating costs and other expenses properly chargeable against the furnishing of electric energy.
 The books and records of the Cooperative shall be set up and kept in such a manner that at the end of each fiscal year the amount of capital, if any, so furnished by each patron is clearly reflected and credited in an appropriate record to the capital account of each patron, and the Cooperative shall, within a reasonable time after the close of the fiscal year, notify each patron of the amount of capital so credited to his account.
 All such amounts credited to the capital account of any patron shall have the same status as though they had been paid to the patron in cash, in pursuance of a legal obligation to do so, and the patron had then furnished the Cooperative corresponding amounts of capital.
 In the event of dissolution or liquidation of the Cooperative, after an outstanding indebtedness of the Cooperative shall have been paid, outstanding capital credits shall be retired without priority on a pro-rata basis before any payments are made on account of property rights of members.
 If, at any time prior to dissolution or liquidation, the Board of Trustees shall determine that the financial condition of the Cooperative will not be impaired thereby, the capital then credited to patrons’ accounts may be retired in full or in part.
 After August 14, 1975, and thereafter, the Board of Trustees shall determine the method, basis priority and order of retirement, if any, for all amount furnished as capital.
 In no event, however, may any such capital be retired unless the security provisions of the Deeds of Trust given by the Cooperative to the United States of America dated September 5, 1956 are, satisfied.
 However, at the discretion of the Board of Trustees, a reasonable cash reserve over and above the minimum requirements of the Government’s Deeds of Trust pro- visions shall be maintained.
 Capital credited to the accounts of each patron shall be assignable only on the books of the Cooperative pursuant to written instructions from the assignor and only to successors in interest or successors in occupancy in all or a part of such patron’s premises served by the Cooperative, unless the Board of Trustees of this Cooperative, acting under policies of general application, shall determine otherwise.
 Notwithstanding any other provisions of these Bylaws, the Board of Trustees, at its discretion, shall have the power at any time upon the death of any patron, who was a natural person, if the legal representatives of his estate shall request in writing that the capital credited to any such patron be retired prior to the time such capital would otherwise be retired under the provisions of these Bylaws to retire capital credited to such patron immediately upon such terms and conditions as the Board of Trustees, acting under policies of general application, and the legal representatives of such patron’s estate shall agree upon provided, however, that the financial condition of the Cooperative will not be impaired provided further, however, that the aggregate amounts so retired in any one year shall not exceed five percent (5%) of the Cooperative’s capital; and provided further, however, that, if acting under policies of general application the percentage mentioned above is not sufficient to retire the capital credited to any such patron or patrons, such patron or patrons shall have the capital credited to them retired in the next succeeding year before any other retirements are made in any succeeding year.
 The patrons of the Cooperative, by dealing with the Cooperative, acknowledge that the terms and provisions of the Articles of Incorporation and Bylaws shall constitute and be a contract between the Cooperative and each patron, and both the Cooperative and the patrons are bound by such contract, as fully as though each patron had individually signed a separate instrument containing such terms and provisions.
 The provisions of this article of the Bylaws shall be called to the attention of each patron of the Cooperative by posting in a conspicuous place in the Cooperative’s office.

 SECTION 3.
 CAPITAL CREDITS AND PATRON- AGE REFUNDS IN CONNECTION WITH FUR- NISHING OTHER SERVICES.
 Capital Credits shall be made only in connection with the consumption of electrical energy, unless the Board of Trustees of this Cooperative shall determine otherwise.
 Capital Credits and Patronage refunds received from the furnishing of any or all other services or other income may, by Resolution or established policies of the Board of Trustees of the Cooperative, be made to all patrons on an equitable basis after deducting all operating costs and expenses.